In this Article

 Did you know?
 In a greenhouse, under optimal growing conditions, a commercial rose cultivar can produce as many as 300 cut flowers per square meter per year!

-A jury will assess the roses at Westbroekpark on a series of criteria, such as:
+A jury will then judge the roses in Westbroek Park on a series of selection criteria, including:

 For each category of roses, the best cultivars are awarded a Gold, Silver or Bronze Medal.